rohteemie/Scanlytic-Forensic-AI/docs/README.md

 ## 💡 Documentation Philosophy

-Our documentation follows these principles:
+This documentation follows these principles:

 1. **Multiple Levels**: Different docs for different expertise levels
 2. **Clear Language**: No unnecessary jargon